Skip to main content

 Field-of-View: How big is it?

-Although stars appear as dots in the sky, other kinds of objects, like galaxies or nebulae, can look quite big.
-How big an object looks depends on both how big it actually is and how far away it is.
-The further away, the smaller it will look.
+Stars look like dots, but objects like galaxies and nebulae can look much bigger.
+How big an object appears depends on how big it is and how far away it is.

 Image